baiango/miner-clone/README.md

 This codebase guideline:
 - Split the project to another independent repository when getting too big.
 - You need to see the codes as your enemy.
 [Always implement things when you actually need them, never when you just foresee that you will\] need them.](https://en.wikipedia.org/wiki/You_aren't_gonna_need_it)
 - Always assume every functions will be used for multithreading.
 And write it for multithreading too!
 If possible.
+One way to know if you done it right is, look at the function has at least one input and one output.
+If one of them does not, then it must be OOP(Object-oriented programming) and not functional programming.
+That mean it's possible not able to run in multithread.
 - Avoid reading global variables, and avoid writing to it as if a plague.